Janhavi-2001/Data-Visualisations-using-Python-MasterClass/README.md

 *_For more information, visit:_* ( https://www.w3schools.com/python/pandas/pandas_intro.asp )

 #### 3. Matplotlib:
-*_Matplotlib is an open source tool, used to create primitive visualisation plots.
+*_Matplotlib is an open source tool, used to create primitive visualization plots.
 Certain kinds of plots such as histograms,_*
 *_bar graphs, pie charts, line graphs and more... can be created via this library_*

 *_For more information, visit:_* ( https://www.w3schools.com/python/matplotlib_intro.asp )